timcdlucas/Abundance-Density-Manuscript/README.md

 Repo for manuscript and analysis.

+The preprint is on BioRxiv ([preprint](http://www.biorxiv.org/content/early/2017/04/02/123067)).

 This paper is a reworking of [Chapter 4 of my thesis](https://github.com/timcdlucas/PhDThesis)  ([with commit history](https://github.com/timcdlucas/PhDThesis/commits/master/Chapter4.Rtex)).

-For submission to Proceedings of the Royal Society: B
+For submission to American Naturalist

 It comprises simulations that test whether it is abundance, density, colony size, number of colonies or distribution area which most strongly affects pathogen richness.
 The simulations are run using my R package [metapopEpi](https://github.com/timcdlucas/metapopEpi).